-- by Joe Weber - updated on 9/14/2022
+- by Joe Weber - updated on 9/27/2023

-All lead-acid batteries accumulate sulfation in their lifetime as part of the normal chemical processes of the battery.
-But, sulfation builds up most and will start to cause problems when your battery is overcharged, stored in excessive heat, or stored without a full charge.
+All lead-acid batteries will accumulate sulfation during their lifetime as a normal part of the chemical processes of the battery.
+But, sulfation builds up most and will start to cause problems when your battery is undercharged, stored in excessive heat, or stored without a full charge.

 You can also stop the voltage from dropping by using a battery maintainer.
 When you're storing your battery with a battery maintainer, just connect it, forget it and let the maintainer do the work without the worry of damaging your battery.